Hires

 Tuition and Fees - Home Payment Students

-• No tuition/fees are paid to the host campus.
+• Pay regular tuition to your home campus.
+No tuition/fees are paid to your host campus.

 Maximum Credit Hours Per Semester